kdenizakin/SnakeGame/README.md

 This is the Snake game which is implemented on java by me and my 2 friends for the assignment.

-In order to play the game you have to download all the files including images so, I recommend you to add this repository to your own Github Desktop and open it easily via Visual Studio Code and run it.
+In order to play the game you have to download all the files including images so, I recommend you to directly add this repository to your own Github Desktop and open it easily via Visual Studio Code and run it.

 You can control the snake with arrow keys and try to collect bitcoins.